nturaga/bioc-galaxy-integration/README.md

 Writing Galaxy tool wrappers for R and Bioconductor packages
 ===================

 This tutorial is going to cover how to wrap R / Bioconductor packages as Galaxy tools. **It is aimed at complete beginners at Galaxy and also people writing Galaxy tools for R or Bioconductor packages for the first time**.
-[Bioconductor](https://www.bioconductor.org/) represents a large body of bioconductor tools which are waiting to be integrated into the Galaxy ecosystem.
+[Bioconductor](https://www.bioconductor.org/) represents a large body of bioconductor tools which are highly used, are ready to be integrated into the Galaxy ecosystem.

 Aims:

 - R package integration to Galaxy
 - Bioconductor package integration to Galaxy
 - Best practices to handle R/Bioconductor tool integration

 ----------